Geometric characterizations of Lipschitz stability for convex optimization problems: Geometric characterizations of Lipschitz stability for convex optimization problems

 This together with Lemma~\ref{QGSS} implies that

 Hence, there exists $u_k\in T_{(\partial g)^{-1}(\hat y_k)}(x_k)$ such that

 By passing to subsequences, we may suppose that both $w_k$ and $u_k$ converge to some $w\in \XX$ with $\|w\|=1$.
 The later inequalities also imply that $0\ge \la\nabla^2 f(\ox) w,w\ra$, i.e., $w\in \Ker \nabla^2 f(\ox)$.
-As $\hat y_k\in \partial g(x_k)\cap \mathcal{M}$ and $u_k\in T_{(\partial g)^{-1}(\hat y_k)}(x_k)$, we have $w\in \mathfrak{T}$.
+As $\hat y_k\in \partial g(x_k)\cap \mathcal{M}$ and $u_k\in T_{(\partial g)^{-1}(\hat y_k)}(x_k)$, we have $w\in \mathfrak{T}_\mathcal{M}$.
 It follows that $w\in \Ker \nabla^2 f(\ox)\cap \mathfrak{T}=\{0\}$, which is a contradiction.
 Hence, $\ox$ must be a tilt-stable solution of problem \eqref{CPS}. \end{proof}

-As the contingent cone $T_{(\partial g)^{-1}(y)}(x)$ is usually easy to compute, the set $\mathfrak{T}$ looks more computable than the generalized Hessian used in \cite{PR98} and some other second-order structures in \cite{CHN18,DMN14,MN15} to characterize tilt stability.
-These second-order structures often lead to the computation of the ``sigma-term" or the ``curvature'' on regularizers $g$ \cite{BS00} that are also complicated to calculate.
-Although it is possible to calculate the set $\mathfrak{T}$ for the case of convex piecewise linear quadratic functions (see, e.g., \cite[Theorem~4.2]{MN15} for the computation $T_{(\partial g)^{-1}(y)}(x)$ of this class), we focus on other classes of regularizers such as the $\ell_1/\ell_2$ norm and especially the nuclear norm, as its generalized Hessian seems to be very involved.
+As the contingent cone $T_{(\partial g)^{-1}(y)}(x)$ is usually easy to compute, the set $\mathfrak{T}_\mathcal{M}$ looks more computable than the generalized Hessian used in \cite{PR98} and some other second-order structures in \cite{CHN18,DMN14,MN15} to characterize tilt stability.
+These second-order structures often lead to the computation of the ``sigma-term" or the ``curvature'' on regularizers $g$ that are also complicated to calculate.
+The ``Limsup'' in \eqref{T} relies on the set $\mathcal{M}$, but at this stage, we do not know if $\mathfrak{T}_\mathcal{M}$ actually depends on the choice of $\mathcal{M}$.